 Download the Competencies

-The Obesity Medicine Education Collaborative supports medical training programs in the implementation of obesity competencies, as well as provides reliable assessment of performance of the competencies.
+The Obesity Medicine Education Collaborative supports medical training programs in the implementation of obesity competencies, and it provides reliable assessment of performance of the competencies.
 The competencies themselves provide a framework for medical, nursing, and PA educators to develop an obesity medicine curriculum at their respective institutions.
 They are the first-set of obesity-related competencies to be developed.

 In addition to the competencies, the download includes an instructional toolkit to help you implement the obesity-focused competencies in a variety of educational environments.